Identification, Doubly Robust Estimation, and Semiparametric Efficiency Theory of Nonignorable Missing Data With a Shadow Variable: Preliminary

-which represents all of the information contained in the observed data.
-The observed data likelihood is a functional of the joint distribution of $(Z,Y,R)$, however, given the observed data likelihood, the joint distribution may not be uniquely determined.
-Let $\mathcal{P}_{Z,Y,R}$ denote a given model for the joint distribution of $(Z,Y,R)$, which is a collection of all candidates of $P(z,y,r)$.
-The joint distribution is said to be identifiable if and only if given the observed data likelihood, the element of $\mathcal P_{Z,Y,R}$ is uniquely determined.
+The full data contain $n$ independent and identically distributed samples of $(X,Y,Z)$, but in the observed data the values of $Y$ are missing for $R=0$.
+The observed data distribution is captured by $\pr(Y,R=1\mid X,Z)$, $\pr(R=0\mid X, Z)$ and $\pr(X,Z)$, which are functionals of the joint distribution $\pr(X,Y,Z,R)$.
+However, given the observed data distribution, the joint distribution may not be uniquely determined even with infinite samples, which is known as the identification problem in missing data analysis; see for instance \cite{rothenberg1971identification}.
+Considering a joint distribution model $\pr(X,Y,Z,R; \theta)$ indexed by a possibly infinite dimensional parameter $\theta$, it is said to be identifiable if and only if $\theta$ is uniquely determined by the observed data distribution $\pr(Y,R=1\mid X,Z)$, $\pr(R=0\mid X,Z)$ and $\pr(X,Z)$.
+Because $\pr(X,Z)$ is identified without extra assumptions, we focus on identification of $\pr(Y,R\mid X,Z)$.

-In this section, we study identification of selection models with a shadow variable.
-The selection model specifies the missing data mechanism and the distribution of the outcome separately.
-Under Assumption \ref{assump:anci}, we factorize the joint density as

-We first consider a binary data example, and demonstrate identification of the joint distribution.
-Then we extend to general cases and give a necessary and sufficient condition for identification.
-We also present a sufficient condition which is more straightforward to check in practice.
-We illustrate the conditions with a number of prominent examples.